I am a designer of knitwear and knitted textiles with a past in the performing arts.

 In April of 2018 I introduced How to Cut and Sew a Sweater, the first and only in depth, online course on the topic.
 My workshop is for sewing enthusiasts who are unsure of how to work with these beautifully textured, stretchy, and sometimes challenging, fabrics.
 Step by step I teach the ins and outs of working with sweater knits, while the student completes a beautiful pullover sweater to wear and enjoy.

 Much of my design energy goes into developing fabrics for professionals and home sewing enthusiasts alike.
-My sweater knits are available in my online shop and at Emma One Sock.
-(Search keyword O!
-Jolly!)
+My sweater knits are available in my online shop.

 As always, I'm eager to collaborate with others, to teach, and to learn.